 The Define Location step allows you to identify where work needs to be performed for a job.
 The location can be a point, line, or polygon in an existing map, in an ArcGIS Pro project, or in a web map in the ArcGIS Workflow Manager web app.

-When the step is run in the Workflow Manager web app, the web map configured in the step appears in the job tile.
-If help text is configured for the step, it appears at the bottom of the job tile.
+When the step is run in the Workflow Manager web app, the web map configured in the step template appears in the job tile.
+If help text was configured for the step, it appears at the bottom of the job tile.
 Selectable layers appear on the map, and all additional layers, except for the Job Location layer, are read-only.
 Use the Manage Layers widget to change the visibility of individual layers and use the Draw A Feature or Select Features widget to define the location for the job.

 - Only features with the correct geometry type can be saved as the job's location.

 - If more than one polygon or multiple line features of the correct geometry type are selected, the location is saved as a multipart feature.

 - Drawing a location removes any existing selections and selecting features removes drawn locations.

 When you're finished defining a job location, click Proceed to save the job location and close the web map.

 To cancel without defining the job's location, click Cancel.
 The job returns to its previous state and the workflow diagram remains on the current step.

 If the job's location has already been defined, it can't be edited, but can be replaced by drawing or selecting new features.